andrysiaczek/github-repo-search/README.md

    ```sh
    yarn dev
    ```
-7. Open a web browser and go to http://localhost:5173 to view the application.
+7. Open a web browser and go to http://localhost:5173 to view the application

 <p align="right">(<a href="#readme-top">back to top</a>)</p>